Prospective Applicants

 Throughout the review process, faculty, staff, and admissions interviewers will adhere to Carroll College’s commitment to ensuring equal opportunity for all persons and does not discriminate on the basis of sex, race, religion, sexual orientation, marital status, veteran status, national origin, or ethnic origin.
 No qualified individual is excluded from admission or participation in any educational program, activity, or facility by reason of disability, providing the individual can properly perform with reasonable accommodation.
 Applicants should review the program’s technical standards which are minimal requirements.

-All applicants who meet the minimum application requirements will be granted preference for Montana state residency, Tribal Affiliation, and Veteran Status.
-Those who meet the requirements and have graduated from Carroll College will be automatically granted an interview.
+All applicants who meet the minimum application requirements will be granted preference Montana residency, currently enrolled students or graduates of Carroll College, living in a rural area (health professional shortage area or medically underserved area) at the time of high school graduation, veterans, or experience living in or near Montana tribal reservations.
+Applicants who meet the requirements and have graduated or will be graduating from Carroll College will be automatically granted an interview.

 Interview invitations are extended throughout the review process.
-The program will not completely fill the available seats until all qualified candidates have completed their interview.
 Selections will occur monthly throughout the interview season and final selections will be made by January.
 Applicant Interviews are conducted by program faculty, and may include other Carroll College faculty and local PAs, physicians and community members.
-Interviews will include individual and group interviews.
-Candidates will also receive information regarding the curriculum, interact with faculty/staff, tour the campus and, once we have matriculated students, have an opportunity to interact with currently enrolled students.
+Interviews will include individual interviews with two faculty members twice during the day, a writing assignment and a group activity.
+Candidates will also receive information regarding the curriculum, interact with faculty/staff, and tour the campus.

 Evaluations are based on: